idl3/geometric-sequencing-filter/README.md

 parameter to the method in a String format stating the multiplier value as well as addition value (e.g. "*2+43210" )

+*Warning: Only "*" and "+" are recognized, do not attempt to use "-" and "/" for now, I will add in better coding to prevent it in future, for now just be nice and follow the convention set out.*

 So if you want to get the encrypted value of your selection using the PassKey "*2+43210" then run the following code